 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest AFL and AFL Fantasy articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

-YOU’D think the all-time games record holder would be able to put forth a compelling case as the owner of the most prolific AFL career ever.
+You would think the all-time games record holder would be able to put forth a coercive case as the owner of the most prolific AFL career ever.
 Brent ‘Boomer’ Harvey broke Michael Tuck’s games played record in 2016 during what turned out to be his final season at North and his last one in the AFL.
 A decade before he reached that milestone he was competing with the rest of footy’s stars to claim a “Charlie” with Harvey entering the 2007 count as one of the raging favourites to win the medal.
 He recorded 22 votes, the highest tally of his career, but was left to settle for second behind Geelong’s Jimmy Bartel and never got that close to winning again, even though he currently sits 8th all-time for career Brownlow votes.

-BOOMER wasn’t the only premier Kangaroo who failed to claim a Brownlow with flamboyant forward Wayne Carey well and truly worthy of the accolade.
+Boomer wasn’t the only premier Kangaroo who failed to claim a Brownlow with flamboyant forward Wayne Carey well and truly worthy.
 Perhaps the most dominant player to play during the ’90’s, Carey captained the Roos to two premierships as the club built their game plan around the matchwinner.
 Seven times acknowledged as an All-Australian, Carey regularly polled double-digit votes while at the peak of his powers, however, he failed to record a top-3 finish over the duration of his career.
 His best finish came in 1993 when he settled for fourth just two votes less than winner Gavin Wanganeen.
 Carey’s swagger and aggressive persona on the field led to a handful of suspensions ruling him ineligible in ’92 and ’94 as well, with the man affectionately known as ‘The King’ never claiming the elusive crown he so desired.

-THE name Barassi is synonymous with Australian football.
+The name Barassi is synonymous with Australian football.
 Ron Barassi Jr had a profound impact on the sport during both his coaching and playing days, becoming the first person to ever garner ‘Legend’ status in the Australian Football Hall of Fame.
 Named as the rover in the AFL’s Team of the Century, it’s fair to say Barassi’s playing career was a successful one, winning six flags with Melbourne (including two as captain) before claiming another four as the coach of Carlton and North Melbourne in the ’60’s and ’70’s.
 However, for all the success Barassi had, he never attracted the attention of the umpires failing to poll more than 13 votes in any season and recording a criminally low career vote tally of 72.

-KEVIN Bartlett is one of the most famous names in football, with the Richmond legend’s resume one of the most impressive in the sport.
-A proven winner, Bartlett helped claim five flags with the Tigers with the sub-six-foot icon kicking more goals in his career (778 to be exact) than other noteworthy forwards like Brendan Fevola, Peter Hudson, Barry Hall and the aforementioned Wayne Carey.
-Even though he kicked a career-best 80 goals in his final season in 1980, Bartlett failed to register much Brownlow attention polling just nine votes that season.
+Kevin Bartlett is one of the most famous names in football, with the Richmond legend’s resume one of the most impressive in the sport.
+A proven winner, Bartlett helped claim five flags with the Tigers with the sub-six-foot icon kicking more goals in his career (778 to be exact) than forwards like Brendan Fevola, Peter Hudson, Barry Hall and the aforementioned Wayne Carey.
+Even though he kicked a career-best 80 goals in his final season in 1980, Bartlett failed to register Brownlow attention polling just nine votes that season.

-IT was a theme that dominated his career, with KB failing to swipe the medal in the last game of the ’78 season, settling for second to Graham Teasdale in ’77 and failing to top Keith Craig in ’74.
-In that count, Tigers officials were so upset by Bartlett being overlooked that a scuffle broke out between them and North Melbourne officials who were seated next to one another.
+It was a theme that dominated his career, with KB failing to swipe the medal in the last game of the ’78 season, settling for second to Graham Teasdale in ’77 and failing to top Keith Craig in ’74.
+In that count, Tigers officials were so upset by Bartlett being overlooked that a scuffle broke out between them and North Melbourne officials who were seated next to one another!
 Bartlett inspired a generation of footballers and was a cultural phenom during his career, but he couldn’t command the attention of the umpires and claim the league’s highest individual honour.

 Image from afl.com.au

-IT’S fitting that one of the most decorated players to never win the medal sits second all-time for two-vote performances with 37 such games to his name.
+It’s fitting that one of the most decorated players to never win the medal sits second all-time for two-vote performances with 37 such games to his name.
 There’s a chance he’ll have a few more of them during the 2019 count and if Selwood polls eight or more votes tonight, he’ll overtake Leigh Matthews for the most career votes without a Brownlow win.

-SPEAKING of the Hawthorn champion, I think it’s fair to say that Lethal is the greatest footballer to ever lace ’em up and not win the Charles Brownlow Trophy.
+Speaking of the Hawthorn champion, I think it’s fair to say that Lethal is the greatest footballer to ever lace ’em up and not win the Charles Brownlow Trophy.
 Eight best and fairest’s, four premierships and a VFLPA MVP trophy win in 1982 (an award that would later be named after Leigh Matthews) are just some of the notable achievements that Matthews compiled over the duration of his 332 game AFL career.
 Despite his pint-sized stature, Matthews thrived in the league as a rover-forward winning the ’75 Coleman Medal as the league’s leading goalkicker, six times kicking 70 or more majors.

-ALL these awards and on-field success didn’t amount to much joy on Brownlow night, with Matthews’ third-placed finish in 1973 his highest positioning in the standings.
+All these awards and on-field success didn’t amount to much joy on Brownlow night, with Matthews’ third-placed finish in 1973 his highest positioning in the standings.
 Voted as the best player of the 20th century by the AFL, Matthews’ rugged, rough style of play potentially turned off a few umpires who may have adjudged his as the “best” player, but not always the “fairest”.

 Image from heraldsun.com.au